top of page

 In the case of animal art, this is even more critical, for it is the animal artist’s ultimate challenge to portray animate life.
 Many of the pieces I saw had as much feeling as stuffed taxidermy models displayed in a museum.
 The habitats were perfect, the details were painstakingly rendered, the animals were positioned in ways that one would imagine that they interacted in nature, but the animals themselves lacked life.

-When I listened to some of the artists talk to clients about their work, I heard them say such things as “I researched these subjects carefully and placed the animals in their correct habitat”.
+When I listened to some of the artists talk to clients about their work, I heard them say “I researched these subjects carefully and placed the animals in their correct habitat”.
 They sounded like biologists, not artists.
 No wonder the animals they painted lacked the emotional impact that one would have if you encountered the animal itself.
 It seemed that many of the artist’s weren’t creating something to convey their emotional feelings about the animals, they were portraying something they objectively witnessed or observed, or an image they decided made an attractive composition.

 “Inspiration is the rarest treasure of art.
-A painting done with merely technical skill, but with an absence of artistic feeling, m ay be clever, but it cannot be profound.” ~ J. Donald Walters
+A painting done with merely technical skill, but with an absence of artistic feeling, may be clever, but it cannot be profound.” ~ J. Donald Walters

 I hearkened back to a recent experience I’d had while viewing an exhibit of Sir Alfred J. Munnings artwork.
 This turn of the century artist had always been one of my favorite equine artists.
 I was lucky enough to happen upon the first ever United States exhibit of his original paintings at the National Museum of Racing in Saratoga Springs, New York.
 I entered the hushed, museum atmosphere in great anticipation.
 The first section of the exhibit, which was organized chronologically, featured Munnings’ early work.
 The vibrancy of the paintings was mesmerizing.
 The accompanying plaques stated that Munnings had begun by painting his favorite haunts, childhood friends and beloved ponies.
 This had expanded into a fascination with colorful gypsy caravans and horse fairs.